realjarvis-dev/jarvis-react-app/README.md

 Special thanks to the Enso Network team, our protocol partners, and the entire DeFi community for making unified Web3 possible.

+## 👥 Contributors

+### Jarvis Contributors
+Thanks to everyone who has contributed to the Jarvis autonomous agent platform!

+- allen@thejarvis.xyz
+- rui@thejarvis.xyz
+- gaurav@thejarvis.xyz

+### Original Project
+Jarvis was originally forked from [[Morphic](https://github.com/miurla/morphic)] and has since evolved into a completely different platform focused on autonomous Web3 agents.
+We acknowledge the foundational work of the original contributors.

 ---

 <div align="center">